 This workshop will discuss how you prepare your application for academic positions as well as in industry.
 We will offer some examples of best practice when preparing your CV and letter of application, as well as discussing some of the additional documents that you might be asked to present.
 As the social media aspect is increasingly important, we will also discuss how it can help you gain visibility in your field and get recognized by employers.

-Two best posters categories will be awarded, one for the Student and one for the ECS (post-doc and researchers with less than seven years from their PhD).
+we invite you to register for participating in the best poster competition.
+Two best poster categories each with five prizes will be awarded, one is the Student category and one the ECS category (post-doc and researchers with less than seven years from their PhD).
+Please sign up using this form.
+Thank you!